keltoumboukra/VRTreatedParaplegia/README.md

 ### Usage
 	- Run the Linux installation and leave it in stand by
-	- Run the simulation in Unity by clicking on the play button (top screen)
+	- Run the simulation in Unity by clicking on the play button (top of screen)
-	- Set the Oculus on your face
+	- Put the Oculus on your face
 	- Control robot's arms using the controller

 ENJOY!